RassK/CERental/README.md

 - Bootstrap
 - Angular JS

-# Running project
+# Running the project

-### 1. Restore nuget packages
+### 1. Restoring nuget packages
 1. Open nuget package manager.
-Click restore on restore popup
+Click restore on popup

-### 2. Build & Seed database
+### 2. Building & Seeding a database
+The solution is using Visual Studio's built in database engine.
+If you do not have it somehow or wish to use external database engine, then you must change the connection string.
+There are 2 connectionstring located in CERental.Web.Public (web.config) and CERental.Server (app.config).

-1. Set CERental.Web.Public as startup project
+1. Set CERental.Web.Public as a startup project
-2. Open package manager console
+2. Open the package manager console
-3. Select CERental.Data as default project (dropdown!)
+3. Select CERental.Data as a default project (dropdown!)
 4. Insert command "Update-Database"

 ### 3. Run Application
 1. Open solution properties
-2. Select multiple startup projects
+2. Select option "multiple startup projects"
-3 If not already configured select CERental.Server and CERental.Web.Public as startup projects
+3. If it's not already configured, select CERental.Server and CERental.Web.Public as startup projects
-4. Run
+4. Run the application from Visual studio

 # Using the project

 1. Register account
-2. Login with provided details
+2. Log in with provided details
 3. Start using